chadwhitaker/numbar-docs/README.md

 <img src="http://i.imgur.com/7tO6Mxm.png" alt="" width="421">

 Next, make this JSON publically available online and accessible from a URL.
-You'll want to visit your JSON's URL to verify your important metric is displaying correctly.
-(Note: You can protect this endpoint using Basic Auth.
+You'll want to visit your JSON URL to verify your important metric is displaying correctly.
+(Note: You can always secure this endpoint using Basic Auth.
 [Learn More](#security-basic-auth))

-Finally, copy the URL for your JSON and paste it in the “Endpoint” setting inside of the Numbar app preferences:
+Finally, copy the URL for your remote JSON page and paste it in the “Endpoint” setting inside of the Numbar app preferences:

 <img src="http://i.imgur.com/zXGVgMO.png" alt="" width="462">

-Numbar will now ping your endpoint every 30 seconds and check for any changes.
-If there is a change, that new value will reflect in your macOS menu bar.
+Numbar will now visit your endpoint every 30 seconds and check for any changes.
+If there is a change, the new value will reflect in your macOS menu bar.

-Note: You can modify the update interval inside the Numbar General Preferences.
+Note: You can modify how often Numbar checks for changes inside the Numbar General Preferences.

   <br/><br/><br/>

 ## Dropdown

-Displaying one important metric is great, but sometimes you need to access more data quickly.
+Displaying one important metric is great, but sometimes you need access to more data.
 You can extend your metrics using the Numbar dropdown.

-To display more metrics inside the Numbar dropdown include a `secondary` property in your remote JSON.
+To display more metrics inside the Numbar dropdown, include a `secondary` property in your remote JSON.
 There are two formats you can use:

 <br/>